reef-pi/reef-pi.github.io/content/additional-documentation/development.md

 choco install nodejs
 ```

-This will install both nodejs and npm, the package manager for nodejs based librariea. reef-pi uses npm to manage nodejs libraries.
+This will install both nodejs and npm, the package manager for nodejs based libraries. reef-pi uses npm to manage nodejs libraries.

 Install yarn by following the [official instruction](https://yarnpkg.com/getting-started/install)